-Pinpoint exactly where your AirTag is with Precision Finding — here's how!
+Here's how to pinpoint exactly where your AirTag is with Precision Finding

-With an AirTag, users can track and find lost items by leveraging the entire Find My network (which has hundreds of millions of Apple devices in it), rather than a siphoned and standalone community like Tile or Chipolo.

-However, one of the other big features that makes the AirTag stand apart from the competition is the ability to use Precision Finding to pinpoint and guide you to your item, as long as you have a compatible iPhone model.
+The AirTag was one of those Apple products that took years of rumors and speculation before it launched to the masses.
+Now it's here, and one of the standout features it has, which makes it a cut above the rest, is Precision Finding.
+With Precision Finding, you can use your best iPhone to pinpoint and guide you to your item with an AirTag.
+However, Precision Finding requires certain models of iPhone in order to work.

-Here's how to use Precision Finding to locate an AirTag with iPhone.
+With Precision Finding, it makes the AirTag one of the best Bluetooth trackers on the market, especially if you're already all-in on the Apple ecosystem.
+Here's how to use Precision Finding to locate an AirTag with your iPhone.

 What is Precision Finding?

 Unlike other item trackers, the AirTag uses both Bluetooth Low Energy (LE) and the Ultra Wideband U1 chip, and it even has an NFC chip inside.
-But because it has a U1 chip, the AirTags have a feature that other regular Bluetooth trackers don't, and that is Precision Finding.
+But because it has a U1 chip, the AirTags have a feature that other regular Bluetooth trackers don't — and that's Precision Finding.

-Precision Finding allows you to pinpoint the location of an AirTag, and your iPhone can guide you directly to it via visual, audible, and haptic feedback.
+Precision Finding allows you to pinpoint the exact location of an AirTag, and your iPhone can guide you directly to it via visual, audible, and haptic feedback.
 However, Precision Finding only works within a certain Bluetooth range, which is around 15 to 30 feet.
 Otherwise, it simply uses the Find My network to ping a lost AirTag, which updates the owner to a general location.

 What iPhones work with Precision Finding?

-Precision Finding is only available on newer iPhone models.
-This includes the iPhone 11 and iPhone 12 lineup.
+Precision Finding is only available on more recent iPhone models from the iPhone 11 and newer.
+However, despite the iPhone SE (2022) being a new iPhone, it lacks the Ultra Wideband chip required for Precision Finding.
 So only these iPhones are capable of guiding you to your AirTag with Precision Finding:

 - iPhone 11